 #TIP 10 – Do not hide Call to Action: Make sure your Call to action(CTA) on each & every page stands out & grabs user attention.
 If you want people to get in touch with you, then a CTA leading to the “Contact page” should be in your website header.

 #TIP 11 – Be Patient & Keep Browsing: Your website isn’t shutting down tomorrow.
 So, please have little patience & take some time to browse a lot of real-world sites.
 You'll get a lot of surprises.

 I hope these tips will help you to design your WordPress website better.

 Final Words on Website Design using WordPress CMS

 Designing a website on WordPress is a lot of fun but it requires patience, learning, and implementation.

-Doesn’t matter you come across 40+ WordPress Design Tips or just a few (the ones listed above), all that matters is the execution of tips you’ve learned.
+Doesn’t matter if you come across 40+ WordPress Design Tips or just a few (the ones listed above), all that matters is the execution of the tips you’ve learned.

-So don’t just browse sites after sites, videos after videos, instead log in to your WordPress website & start implementing whatever you found useful.
+So don’t just browse websites one after the other, instead log in to your WordPress website & start implementing whatever you found useful.

 Lastly, please note that this is not a YouTube video that I cannot update.
 It’s a blog post that I regularly update with new tips & tricks.